Paris Food Guide: 8 Delectable Eateries to Experience in Paris

 Michelin Food & Wine Pair at Frenchie

-Out of all the restaurants in Paris, the one I worked the hardest on getting a reservation for was Frenchie.
+Out of all the restaurants in Paris, the one I worked the hardest to get a reservation for was Frenchie.
 It was worth the effort.
 Joe was feeling under the weather and ended up watching me enjoy one of my favorite meals in Paris.
-Frenchie is Chef Gregory Marchand’s acclaimed restaurant in Paris showcasing “new bistro” cooking.
-The small and intimate restaurant serves dishes focused on the flavors of market fresh ingredients.
-The playful, balanced and thoughtful food makes this a must visit in Paris.
-One of my favorite food and wine pairings was duck foie gras with sweet fig chutney, and lightly pickled chanterelles complimented by a cherry liqueur by the artisanal distillery Cazottes.
-Read the full recap.

 Paris Food Guide - Restaurant Frenchie foie gras

-Last but not least, our favorite restaurant is Passage 53.
-From the hand crafted ceramic pieces hanging on the walls to the well dressed wait staff and their black bow ties, to the layout of the dining room and most importantly, the dishes that came out of the kitchen, there was harmony.
-The 6 course chef’s tasting menu set us back 140 euro per person and was well worth it.
-We still remember every dish we ate, that’s how memorable they were.
-Every time we talk about Passage 53, our mouths water.
-Langoustine carpaccio, scallops with porcini mushroom, baby veal with chanterelles and pigeon were some of the dishes we enjoyed.
-If you find yourself in Paris looking to splurge on a meal, make a reservation and experience this gem.
+Last but not least, our favorite “worth the splurge” restaurant is Passage 53.
+From the handcrafted ceramic pieces hanging on the walls to the well-dressed wait staff in their black bow ties, to the layout of the dining room and, most importantly, the dishes that came out of the kitchen, there was harmony.

 Paris Food Guide - Passage 53 scallops with porcini